scullyio/scully/docs/scully-cmd-line.md

 npx scully serve
 ```

 Starts the scully server.
 This process does not _build_ the project.
-It only serves the Agular build files, and the Scully static files.
+It only serves the Angular build files, and the Scully static files.

 ## Watch